-Our expectation for October was for the strength in the market to start to ease, as used volume started to increase again slightly, but with movements continuing to be favourable to typically seasonality.
-Total change at 36/60 was expected to be an overall decrease of -0.8%.
-After around three weeks, the overall movement was looking roughly on target, but renewed weakness in the final week meant that the last week saw greater reductions in used values and the final monthly movement came in at -1.1% overall.
-The variation by fuel type was continued from last month and although plug-in hybrids fared relatively worse overall than last month, the positivity in electric vehicles at 36/60 persisted; petrol fell by -1.4%, diesel by -1.0% and plug-in hybrids by-1.1%, but hybrid cars only fell by -0.6% and electric cars increased again, this time by +0.3%; all better than the average for the time of year and certainly encouraging to see alternative fuels retaining the positive momentum.
+Our expectation for November was for the strength in the market to continue to soften, as used volume continued to increase slightly, but with movements continuing to be favourable to typically seasonality.
+Total change at 36/60 was expected to be an overall decrease of -1.4%.
+A few days into the calendar month, the overall movement had already hit -1% and we revised this expectation to -1.8%, however there was renewed robustness almost overnight and the final monthly movement came in at -1.5% overall.
+The variation by fuel type was continued from last month and the relative positivity in electric vehicles at 36/60 persisted; petrol fell by -1.7%, diesel by -1.6% and plug-in hybrids were down by -1.1%, but hybrid cars were the best performing fuel type with a drop of only -0.6% and electric cars fell by just -0.9%; all better than the average for the time of year and certainly encouraging to see alternative fuels once again retaining momentum.

-Vendor feedback on BEVs has continued to improve from most sellers, with variation still a feature this month within the BEV average; we have seen a whole host of models increasing by +3% to +5% in the month, while some models experienced renewed weakness, although fewer models decreased compared to last month.
+Vendor feedback on BEVs has continued to improve from most sellers, with variation still a feature this month within the BEV average; this month fewer models saw increases in the month and none to the maximum levels observed last month, while more models experienced a level of weakness, although fewer models saw large decreases compared to last month.